mdejw/10gbe/README.md

 ## Hardware

+Originally, hwardware was:
 KC705 + Si5xx board that generates transceiver clock for 10GbE

+But this is a port to STLV7325 v1.

+**Note:** Below info about KC705 is not updated.

 Note with current setup program an external clock generator to 156.25MHz and connect to J15-16 SMAs of KC705